GlueCoders/springboot-guide-docs/activemq-integration.md

 ## ActiveMQ Integration

 In this post Apache ActiveMQ will be integrated using Spring JMS libraries.
 Note that an inmemory broker is used for easy demo purposes.
+Code reference: [https://github.com/GlueCoders/springboot-guide/releases/tag/activemq-integration](https://github.com/GlueCoders/springboot-guide/releases/tag/activemq-integration)

 ### POM Dependency
 Like all other modules Spring Boot has starter for ActiveMQ too.
 Following are the dependencies required.